FomichAnastasia/project/README.md

 ### What files are inside our docker container?

 Here you can see all content of the working directory but we don't need all of the files to be added to docker.
 In the git hub folder you can find all source (исходные?) files but not all of them will be included into the docker.
-Moreover, here you can see **env** folder which is not included in git files ass well because it was added i gitignore file too.
+Moreover, here you can see **env** folder which is not included in git files as well because it was added in gitignore file too.

 ![image](https://github.com/FomichAnastasia/project/assets/114520431/7dae5499-6a7f-49cd-a705-b93674c4ba3d)